 Full-time students take two classes (6 credits) per eight-week session.
 Adult learners have the option of completing the degree program at a pace that fits their needs.

 Students who wish to complete the maximum amount of courses can take three classes (9 credits) per eight-week session.
-Students who wish to enroll in three classes must maintain a cumulative grade-point average (GPA) of 3.2 or higher and must have completed at least one full semester at Chestnut Hill College.
+Students who wish to enroll in three classes must maintain a cumulative grade-point average (GPA) of 3.2 or higher and must have completed at least fifteen credits at Chestnut Hill College.